Sensory Integration Activities

 Information from the muscles and joints is called proprioception.

-Proprioceptive information comes to the brain from muscles and joints which are involved in activity, especially when they are working hard.
+Proprioceptive information comes to the brain from muscles and joints which are moving, especially when they are working hard.
 That is why they are often referred to as heavy work activities.
-Heavy work activities help your child to really “feel” their muscles and joints working, and the proprioceptive information sent to the brain helps your child's brain to better integrate sensory information.

 If your child struggles to sit still to listen to a lesson, then try a stress ball to squeeze, chewing gum, or a special chew toy to give proprioception input before or during the lesson.

-In addition, try incorporating some of the following suggestions into your child's daily routine - these are excellent sensory integration activities for kids who are always craving movement and crashing into things.
+In addition, try incorporating some of the following heavy work suggestions into your child's daily routine - these are excellent sensory integration activities for kids who are always craving movement and crashing into things.
 They can also help stimulate a lethargic child.

 • Let your child push a trolley, sweep the yard, dig in the garden, or any other activity that lets their muscles work hard.